 The town of Sleepy Hollow is under an hour from Midtown by car, and it seems to have been explicitly designed for fall activities.
 This is where the Hudson Valley location of the Great Jack O’ Lantern Blaze is located, but you’ll also find things like Haunted Hayrides and the historic Sleepy Hollow Cemetery.
 For a less Halloween-focused fall experience, we highly recommend touring Kykuit, an opulent Rockefeller estate with charming grounds to wander around.

 Snug Harbor Cultural Center & Botanical Garden

 Randall Manor, Staten Island; 50 minutes from Midtown

 This expansive botanic garden on Staten Island is a great place to visit any time of year, but it’s particularly stunning when the leaves start to change.
 You can tour historic buildings and opulent gardens, and on weekends, a ton of local farms set up one of the best artisan markets around.
 During the month of October, you can also sign up for a “Spooky Snug Harbor” tour, which takes place at night and offers insight into some of the area’s dark past.

 Bayville Scream Park

-Wightman’s apple picking season is in full stride.
-Each ticket to Wightman Farms covers all the fees for the apple picking (aside from picked apples), corn mazes, pumpkin patches, and hayrides—and you can buy tickets online ahead of time for $25.
+Wightman’s apple-picking season is in full stride, and they have a bunch of other harvest season activities too.
+Each ticket to Wightman Farms covers corn maze fun, pumpkin patches, and hayrides—and you can buy tickets online ahead of time for $25.
 Wightman Farms also sells a bunch of produce and farm goods, and they have a few food trucks set up where you can buy lunch.

 Harvest Moon Farm And Orchard